Summer Fellowships

 • May concurrently hold a paid summer appointment outside of the University of Minnesota while receiving the fellowship, and may receive funding from a fellowship not administered through the University of Minnesota.

-• Recipients who are registered for a credit/tuition-bearing course in spring semester will receive award funds in the final pay period of spring semester.
-Students who are not registered for credit (e.g., registered for GRAD 999) in spring semester may still be considered for the award.
-In this case, to receive an award, a student must register for one credit of PSY 8888 in summer.
-The department will cover the cost of one credit of summer tuition and fees, assuming the continued availability of funding.
+• Students who are not registered for credit (e.g., registered for GRAD 999) in spring semester may still be considered for the fellowship.
+In this case, to receive a fellowship, a student must register for one credit in summer.
+Students will be advised on the appropriate registration.
+The cost of tuition will be covered by the department, assuming the continued availability of funding.
+Light coursework will be required of the one credit registration.
+These students will receive their fellowship funds in summer via payroll.

 Available Awards